Protons Neutrons And Electrons In Chlorine

 • Two electrons occupy the 3s orbital, and five electrons occupy the 3p orbitals (together forming the third energy level).

 The outermost shell, also known as the valence shell, is crucial in determining an atom's chemical properties.
 Chlorine has 7 electrons in its valence shell.
 Atoms strive to achieve a stable electron configuration, typically with a full outer shell of 8 electrons (the octet rule).
-Chlorine is highly reactive because it needs just one more electron to complete its octet.
-This strong desire to gain an electron drives its tendency to form chemical bonds with other elements.
+Which means chlorine is highly reactive because it needs just one more electron to complete its octet.
+This strong desire to gain an electron drives its tendency to form chemical bonds with other elements Worth keeping that in mind.
+Simple as that..

 Ions: When Atoms Gain or Lose Electrons